2019 San Marino referendum

 Two referendums were held in San Marino on 2 June 2019.
-One was a popular initiative on amending the electoral system to require a second round to be held thirty days after a general elections between the top two parties only if neither are able to form a coalition government.
-The other was on a constitutional amendment proposed by the captain regent that would add sexual orientation to the list of discriminations prohibited by law.
+The first was a popular initiative on amending the electoral system to require a second round between the top two parties to be held thirty days after general elections if neither party is able to form a coalition government.
+The other was on a constitutional amendment proposed by the Captains Regent that would add sexual orientation to the list of discriminations prohibited by law.
 This followed a vote by the Grand and General Council on the amendment failing to meet the two-thirds quorum.

 Both proposals were approved by voters.

+Background

+Referendums in San Marino had previously required a quorum of 25% of eligible voters voting in favour to pass, but this system was abolished after a 2016 referendum.
+Citizens living abroad are not able to vote.

+Referendums can be proposed by either the government or through a citizen-held popular initiative.

+Proposals

+The first referendum was a popular initiative to amend the electoral system to require a second round of voting between the top two parties be held thirty days after general elections if neither party is able to form a coalition government.

+The second referendum was a constitutional amendment proposed by the Captains Regent that would prohibit discrimination based on sexual orientation.
+The amendment was previously voted on by the Grand and General Council but failed to reach the two-thirds majority required for the legislature to pass an amendment.

 Results

+Both proposals were approved by voters.